opendocsg/slw-judgments-backfill/2010_SGCA_29/report.md

 _Trusts_

-[LawNet Editorial Note: This was an appeal from the decision of the High Court in [2009] SGHC 87.]
+[LawNet Editorial Note: This was an appeal from the decision of the High Court in <span class="citation">[2009] SGHC 87</span>.]

 19 August 2010 Judgment reserved.

 **Chan Sek Keong CJ (delivering the judgment of the court):**

-1       These are three related appeals against the decisions of the High Court Judge (“the Judge”) in Suit No 163 of 2008 (“Suit 163/2008”) (see _Koh Joo Ann (alias Koh Choon Teck) v First Grade Agency Pte Ltd_ [2009] SGHC 87 (“the GD”)).
+1       These are three related appeals against the decisions of the High Court Judge (“the Judge”) in Suit No 163 of 2008 (“Suit 163/2008”) (see _Koh Joo Ann (alias Koh Choon Teck) v First Grade Agency Pte Ltd_ <span class="citation">[2009] SGHC 87</span> (“the GD”)).
 Suit 163/2008 concerned the beneficial ownership of a strata unit known as 88 Stevens Road, Stevens Court, #02-02, Singapore 257865 (“the Property”), which is registered in the name of Koh Joo Ann (“Koh”).
 On 22 August 2007, First Grade Agency Pte Ltd (“First Grade”) lodged a caveat against the Property (“the Caveat”) on the basis that Koh held the Property on trust and that the legal title to the Property was to be transferred by Koh upon demand.
 In Suit 163/2008, Koh sought, _inter alia_ , the removal of the Caveat and a declaration that Koh is the beneficial owner of the Property (“the Declaration”).
 First Grade and another company, Inhil Investment Pte Ltd (“Inhil”), counterclaimed for an order for Koh to transfer the Property to a third company, Yeo Siak Hor Pte Ltd (“YSHPL”), or such other nominee as may be nominated.

 2       The appeals before this court are as follows: